Here’s what it really takes to become wealthy and financially successful.

 Once you think about or notice something, your brain tends to pay more attention to that thing and therefore thinks or notices more of the same than it did before… even though the likelihood or amount of that thing never actually changed.

 Think back to the last time you bought a car.
 Afterward, you might have felt like you suddenly saw that same car everywhere.
-But it’s not because the cars increased in number; it’s just that your brain became primed to notice them (since you bought one yourself).

-You can apply this idea to your financial life.
-If you prime your brain to pay attention to opportunities or good financial habits, guess what your brain pays attention to?
+f you prime your brain to pay attention to opportunities or good financial habits, guess what your brain pays attention to?
 More of the same.

-The opposite, however, is also true.
 Think negatively and assume the worst, and your brain will respond by giving you more negative, worst-case scenario thoughts that keep you feeling down and stuck.

-Positive thinking alone will not make you rich.
-But it is a prerequesite that sets you up to successfully engage in all the other behaviors and actions that will help you grow your wealth over time.
+But your mindset and choice in how you react to what happens around you and in your life is a prerequesite.
+Choosing a more optimistic outlook sets you up to successfully engage in all the other behaviors and actions that will help you grow your wealth over time.

 The third important factor that tends to set most financially successful people apart from people who struggle with money?
-Successful people tend to ask a lot of questions.

-They don’t assume they have all the answers.
-Yes, they’re smart, motivated, and capable — but they’re also self-aware enough to understand they don’t know everything.
+Yes, they’re smart, motivated, and capable — but they’re also self-aware enough to understand they don’t know everything, there is value in other perspectives, and there’s a reason professionals at the highest level are not operating on their own knowledge alone.

 People aren’t just naturally “good with money.”
 Anyone who is financially savvy wasn’t just born that way.
 They learned.
 They experienced.
 They asked, and they listened.

-Admitting you don’t know something or feel uncertain isn’t a weakness.
 In fact, it’s overconfidence in your own knowledge and all your assumptions about what you know that will land you in trouble.

-Acknowledging what you don’t know, and even acknowledging there are some things you don’t know you don’t know, is powerful.
 It puts you in a place to actually find the real answers instead of acting on false assumptions, incomplete information, or bad advice.

 Simply asking for clarification can do wonders for your financial trajectory.